Los pazos de Ulloa (TV series)

 Los pazos de Ulloa is a Spanish–Italian prime-time television series based on the 1886 novel of the same name and its 1887 sequel La madre naturaleza by Emilia Pardo Bazán.
 Produced by Midega Film and Cía.
-Iberoamericana de T.V. for Televisión Española (TVE) and Radiotelevisione italiana (RAI), it was directed by Gonzalo Suárez, with screenplay by himself, Manuel Gutiérrez Aragón and Carmen Rico Godoy.
+Iberoamericana de T.V. for Televisión Española (TVE) and Radiotelevisione italiana (RAI), it was directed by Gonzalo Suárez, with a screenplay by himself, Manuel Gutiérrez Aragón and Carmen Rico Godoy.
 Its four episodes adapting the novels were broadcast on La Primera of Televisión Española in 1985.

 Plot

 Galicia, 1880.
 Don Julián, a priest who has been sent as administrator of the Marquis' estate, arrives at the Pazos de Ulloa, a remote and wild place.
 Don Pedro, Marquis of Ulloa, an impoverished and corrupt feudal lord, is impeded from marrying Nucha, a young lady from the city, his cousin, for whom the hostile and cruel environment of the pazos will constitute a hellish nightmare.
-Sabel, with whom the Marquis has had a bastard son, is the opposite figure to the fragile Nucha.
+Sabel, with whom the Marquis has had a illegitimate son, is in stark contrast to the fragile Nucha.